wp-slimstat/wp-slimstat/readme.txt

 in Settings > SlimStat > Filters

 = Why can't WP SlimStat track visitors using IPv6? = IPv6 support, as of today, is still really limited both in PHP and MySQL.
-There are a few workaround that could be implemented, but the end result would be to complicate the DB structure, add overhead for tracking regular requests, and have a half-baked product.
+There are a few workarounds that could be implemented, but this would make the DB structure less optimized, add overhead for tracking regular requests, and you would have a half-baked product.

 = How do I stop WP SlimStat from tracking spammers? = Go to Settings > SlimStat > Filters and set "Ignore Spammers" to YES.